Sirius-A-Astronomy/Nebula/docs/developer/frontend/importing-assets.md

 #### `vite_public_asset`

 Imports a public asset.
 The asset will be imported as is.
 When importing a public asset, this function should be used instead of `vite_asset`.
-This is because vite serves plublic assets from the root directory.
+This is because public assets are served from a different location.

 param: `source` - The path to the asset relative to the `nebula/src/public` directory.